What Is the Most Dangerous Computer Virus in History?

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

-Computer threats are a common occurrence in the online world, with over a billion of them circling the web and more being created every day.
+Computer threats are common online, with over a billion circling the web and new viruses created daily.

-Most are used to simply make a mess of your software, others to gather information about the computer or the user, and some to blackmail you for money.
+Most are used to make a mess of your software simply, others to gather information about the computer or the user, and some to blackmail you for money.

 Not all strains of malware are created equal.
 Some can cause minor annoyances, while some have cost companies billions of dollars, invaded government IT systems, and even shut down Google.
 They’re responsible for the worst computer virus attacks in history.